- Port Wing

 - Sibley Guides - Blog by David Sibley

 - International Migratory Bird Day – Usually held the second Saturday in May or whenever a community decides to celebrate it.
-This year the Port Wing Township Board has named July 18, 2015, as the International Migratory Bird Day for Port Wing.
-The 2015 Theme is "Restore Habitat, Restore Birds."
+This year the Port Wing Township Board has named July 20, 2019 as the International Migratory Bird Day for Port Wing.
+The 2015 Theme is "Protect Birds: Be the Solution to Plastic Pollution!"

 - Great Wisconsin Birding & Nature Trail - Lake Superior Northwoods Region